lumifyio/lumify-data/lumify-enterprise/lumify-mapped-ingest/README.md

 # Structured Data Mapping in Lumify
 ---

-Lumify provides an interface, `com.altamiracorp.lumify.mapping.DocumentMapping`, for ingesting structured data such as CSV, JSON and XML files.
+Lumify provides an interface, `io.lumify.mapping.DocumentMapping`, for ingesting structured data such as CSV, JSON and XML files.
 These files are processed by the enterprise Storm topology and the `DocumentMapping` is applied to generate Lumify entities and relationships.

 The following data types are currently supported by Lumify structured data ingest: